-We will once again be running our U7 (formerly Initiation or IP) program out of Carlisle Arena on Saturday from 8am - 9am.
-Times for your player will be determined by their grouping of IP1, IP2 or IP3.
+We will once again be running our U7 (formerly Initiation or IP) program out of Carlisle Arena on Saturdays.
+The times will be confirmed once the City finalizes our ice plan, but historically, they have been early in the morning.
+Specific times for your player will be determined by their grouping of IP1, IP2 or IP3.
 Players will be assigned to groups based on year of birth, to break registrants into three groups (IP1, IP2 and IP3).
 We will confirm around mid-September the times and groupings.
 IP will start in October and run through to March Break (with a break during the Christmas Season).

 What is the U7 program?